sarahjcotton/swd500_2017/README.md

 [In order to ensure a full understanding, students will take part in an assignment introductory activity.
 This will be run in-class](assignment_introduction.md).

+## Week 7 Assignment Support Week

+This week we'll allow you to complete your assignments and ask for support.

 ## Week 6 Continuing SASS

 By the end of this week you should: